caioedut/react-bulk/docs/docs/components/surfaces/card.md

 # Card

-used to encapsulate the content and actions of a single subject.
+Used to encapsulate the content and actions of a single subject.

 ## Import